-Attorney John Haymond and his associates take a special interest in Cerebral Palsy cases, where brain injuries occurred due to medical malpractice during the birthing process.
+Attorney John Haymond and his associates have handled Cerebral Palsy cases where brain injuries occurred due to medical malpractice during the birthing process.
 Cerebral Palsy results from damages to the areas of the brain that control muscle tone, and includes several distinct disorders of movement and posture.
 Haymond Law has served Connecticut for 30+ years and has the experience needed to get the compensation you deserve.

 Cerebral palsy is a broad term which encompasses many different disorders of movement and posture.
 To describe particular types of movement disorders covered by the term, pediatricians, neurologists, and therapists use several classification systems and many labels.